flute0316/DFMLEditor/README.md

 <p align="center">Fig 4 Read mode</p>

 ### Code Generation
 User can click the **Generate** button to generate the read code corresponding to the selected DFML document.
 User.
 AGRP currently support code generation of C# and Python language.
+Code can be save by clicking **Save** button.

 <img align="center" src="./Image/Select program language of the code to generate.jpg.jpg">
 <p align="center">Fig 5 Code Generation</p>